CUPPING (Myofascial Decompression) & TUI NA

 Cupping (Myofascial Decompression) THERAPY

 CUPPING THERAPY is one of the oldest methods of traditional Chinese medicine.
 The earliest recorded use of cupping dates to the early fourth century, when the noted herbalist Ge Hong wrote about a form of cupping in A Handbook of Prescriptions.
 CUPPING THERAPY is used specifically to decompress adhesions and scar tissue, relax muscles in spasm, decrease trigger point pain, and decrease tissue changes and inflammation following trauma.
-Cumulative treatments increase muscle endurance, circulation, increase lymphatic drainage and enhances overall ability to recover from workouts and strenuous activity.
+Cumulative treatments increase muscle endurance, circulation, increase lymphatic drainage and enhance the overall ability to recover from workouts and strenuous activity.

 In ancient China, medical therapy was often classified as either "external" or "internal" treatment.
 Tui na was one of the external methods, thought to be especially suitable for use on the elderly population and on infants.
 In modern China, many hospitals include tui na as a standard aspect of treatment, with specialization for infants, adults, orthopedics, traumatology, cosmetology, rehabilitation, and sports medicine.